Mark Warner: Early career

 Warner founded two ultimately unsuccessful businesses before becoming a general contractor for cellular businesses and investors.
 As founder and managing director of Columbia Capital, a venture capital firm, he helped found or was an early investor in a number of technology companies, including Nextel.
 He co-founded Capital Cellular Corporation in 1989, using his knowledge of federal telecommunications law to trade pieces of cellular spectrum, and built up an estimated net worth of more than $215 million.
 As of 2025, he is the second wealthiest U.S. senator.

 State activism

 Warner involved himself in public efforts related to health care, transportation, telecommunications, information technology and education.
 He managed Douglas Wilder's successful 1989 gubernatorial campaign and served as chairman of the state Democratic Party from 1993 to 1995.
 Warner also served, in the early 1990s, on the Virginia Commonwealth Transportation Board and sat in on monthly committee meetings of the Rail and Public Transportation Division (headed by Robert G. Corder).

 1996 U.S. Senate election

 He unsuccessfully ran for the U.S. Senate in 1996 against incumbent Republican John Warner (no relation) in a "Warner versus Warner" election.
 Mark Warner performed strongly in the state's rural areas, making the contest much closer than many pundits expected.
-He lost to the incumbent, 52%-47%, losing most parts of the state including the north.
+He lost to the incumbent, 52% to 47%, losing most parts of the state including the north.